Konni, Kerala

-Konni is a town and a Taluk headquarters in Pathanamthitta district, Kerala, India.
+Konni, also spelt Konny, is a town and taluk headquarters in Pathanamthitta district of Kerala, India.
 Konni is known for its elephant cages, forests, and rubber plantations.
-Konni is also known as "Anakoodinte Nadu".Nearest City Is Thiruvalla.Konni Is Located 40 km Distance From Thiruvalla Railway Station.Well Connected Via Thiruvalla- Kumbazha Highway.Buses Ply Frequently From Thiruvalla KSRTC Bus Station To Konni.
+It is also known as "Aanakoodinte Nadu".
+Nearest town is Pathanamthitta.
+Konni is located 32 km from Chengannur railway station and NH 183 in Chengannur.
+It is well-connected via the Muvattupuzha - Punalur state highway.

 Overview

 Konni is an important town on the Main Eastern Highway (SH 08).
 Konni is about 10 km away from the district headquarters.
 Konni assembly constituency is part of Pathanamthitta (Lok Sabha constituency).

 The lush green land has been prominent as a haven of wild elephants and as an elephant training center.
 The large area of thick forest with wild animals made Konni to emerge as another tourist spot for safaris and trekking.
 In Kerala there are two elephant training centers, the other located at Kodanad.

 It is located in the Adoor revenue division and it is one of the major towns situated near it.
 Most Tamil workers in Kerala are in Konni.